StarleyBy/Starley-CS-Library/books/cardiac-surgery/cohn/chapters/chapter-47/chapter-47.md

 **FIGURE 47-14** (A) The type A dissection extends into the proximal aortic arch.
 (B) The distal dissected aortic wall is reconstructed with inside and outside felt strips to replace part of the arch and ascending aorta.

 If the ascending aorta cannot be cross-clamped or the surgeon prefers not to clamp the dissected aorta, the patient is first cooled to 18 to 21°C with subsequent circulatory arrest.
 The distal aortic reconstruction is performed first in this circumstance, at which time the graft is cannulated and proximally clamped with resumption of cardiopulmonary bypass and systemic rewarming.
 Cannulation of the graft for antegrade systemic perfusion and rewarming is associated with improved neurologic outcomes compared with retrograde perfusion and should be performed whenever possible.
-Proximal ascending aortic repair is completed during the

-period of rewarming.
+Proximal ascending aortic repair is completed during the period of rewarming.
 Because a cross-clamp is not applied with this technique, the left ventricle must be decompressed once fibrillation starts during systemic cooling to prevent distention and irreversible myocardial injury.
 In cases of severe aortic insufficiency, ventricular distension may occur despite appropriately positioned vent catheters.
 In this, manual cardiac decompression or aortic cross-clamping will be required.

 An alternative to the open distal technique is possible when the dissection is limited to the ascending aorta or the proximal arch away from the origin of the brachiocephalic vessels.
 Antegrade arterial perfusion is achieved through distal arch or right subclavian artery cannulation; retrograde perfusion via cannulation of a femoral artery has traditionally provided acceptable results.
 An aortic cross-clamp is applied tangentially just proximal to the innominate artery.
 The ascending aorta is resected to include the inferior aspect of the arch.
 The layers of the dissected aorta proximal to the clamp are then reunited if necessary and the ascending aorta replaced with an appropriately sized, beveled vascular graft.
 The proximal reconstruction and anastomosis may then be created and the entire procedure performed without requiring deep hypothermia and circulatory arrest.

 Isolated dissection of the aortic arch is rare.
 Classified as a type A dissection, it requires resection of the arch at the site of intimal disruption and aortic replacement.
 Surgical management of the brachiocephalic vessels is determined by the integrity of the adjacent intima.
 If intact, the brachiocephalic vessels are reimplanted as a Carrel patch into a vascular graft after repair (Fig. 47-15).
-If the dissection involves individual
+If the dissection involves individual vessels, each may require repair and reimplantation individually into the graft used for arch replacement (Fig. 47-16).

 ![](_page_14_Picture_8.jpeg)

 **FIGURE 47-15** Brachiocephalic vessels can be reattached to an arch graft as a unit if the inner cylinder of origin of each vessel remains intact.
 (A) The arch vessels are excised as a unit from the superior surface of the dissected aortic arch.
 (B) The separated layers of the brachiocephalic patch are reunited using inner and outer felt strips and continuous suture.
 (C) A corresponding hole is cut in the aortic graft and the continuous brachiocephalic unit is sutured into place.